MicrosoftDocs/learn/learn-pr/wwl-azure/design-network-solutions/includes/4a-design-patterns-for-azure-network-connectivity-services.md

 :::image type="content" source="../media/multiple-regions.png" alt-text="Diagram of Azure networks in multiple regions." border="false":::

-## Pattern 3: Multiple virtual networks in a hub-spoke topology
+## Pattern 3: Multiple virtual networks in hub-spoke topology

 The third pattern is a more advanced virtual network organization, where you choose a virtual network in a given region as the hub for all the other virtual networks in that region.